College of Southern Maryland

 Office of the President

 The College of Southern Maryland (formerly Charles County Community College) is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, 215-662-5606, and the Maryland Higher Education Commission, 16 Francis Street, Annapolis, MD 21401, 410-974-2971.
-The Practical Nursing and Associate Degree Nursing programs are approved by the Maryland Board of Nursing and accredited by the National League for Nursing Accrediting Commission, 3343 Peachtree Road, NE, Suite 500, Atlanta, GA 30326, 404-975-5000.
+The Practical Nursing and Associate Degree Nursing programs are approved by the Maryland Board of Nursing and accredited by the Accrediting Commission for Education in Nursing (ACEN), 3343 Peachtree Road, NE, Suite 850, Atlanta, GA 30326, 404-975-5000.
 The Physical Therapist Assistant program is accredited by the Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association, 1111 North Fairfax Street, Alexandria, VA 22314, 703-684-2782.
 Business degree programs in Accounting, Business Administration, and Management Development are accredited by the Association of Collegiate Business Schools and Programs, 7007 College Boulevard, Suite 420, Overland Park, KS 66211, 913-339-9356.
 The Commercial Vehicle Operators certificate is approved by the Professional Truck Driving Institute, 2200 Mill Road, Alexandria, VA 22314, 703-838-8842.

 A copy of the college’s accreditation documentation is available from the President’s Office.
 The college is certified for the education and training of veterans enabling them to receive VA benefits while attending classes.